Help Desk vs. Service Desk vs. ITSM: What Are the Differences?

 What is a Service Desk?

-Service desks are proactive by nature; they offer IT operations and security monitoring, problem prevention and triage (the process of identifying problems before they become incidents), incident and change management, help desk ticketing systems, and much more.
+Service desks are proactive by nature.
+They offer IT operations and security monitoring, problem prevention and triage (the process of identifying problems before they become incidents), incident and change management, help desk ticketing systems, and much more.

 Hence, the value of the service desk provides: